Bellarmine College Preparatory: General stats

 As of 2020, Bellarmine's current enrollment size is approximately 1,655 students.

 The average class size is 22.5 and the student-to-teacher ratio is 13:1.
 For the Class of 2019, 99.2% of students went on to attend college.
 94.7% of graduating seniors were attending a four-year institution.

+Athletic stats

 Football

 The Bells Football team represents Bellarmine College Preparatory in the West Catholic Athletic League (WCAL) of the CIF Central Coast Section.
-The team has 20 WCAL Titles and 8 CCS Championships in program history.
+The team has 8 CCS Championships in program history.
 The Bell's Football team is currently headed by former San Diego Chargers coach and 2-time Super Bowl Champion with the Denver Broncos David Diaz-Infante.
-He took over from Bellarmine alum Jalal Beauchman who led the Bells to a NorCal Championship in 2022.
 In 1965, the John Hanna-coached Bells outscored opponents 310–6 during a 31-game winning streak to earn the first of two state titles (the other was in 1981).

 Soccer

-The Bellarmine Soccer team is noted for the league's longest winning streak of 17 consecutive titles under Coach Patrick Lowney.
 The Bellarmine's 2002 varsity soccer team had a perfect 25-0-0 season.
-As of 2021, the soccer team coached by Conor Salcido '07 has won 3 of the past 5 CCS Open Division titles, a NorCal CIF Division 1 Title, and finished the 2021 season ranked #4 in the nation by Top Drawer Soccer and CBS Sports.
+As of 2021, the soccer team has won 3 of the past 5 CCS Open Division titles, a NorCal CIF Division 1 Title, and finished the 2021 season ranked #4 in the nation by Top Drawer Soccer and CBS Sports.